google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 Mastering Paraphrasing and Summarizing

 • Paraphrasing: Academic writing skills equip you to analyze source material beyond surface-level understanding.
 You can deconstruct the core ideas, arguments, or evidence presented.
-This deeper understanding allows you to rephrase the information in your own words, utilizing a different sentence structure, vocabulary, or even tone, while still faithfully conveying the original meaning.
+This deeper understanding allows you to effectively paraphrase to avoid plagiarism.
+This involves presenting the information in your own words, utilizing a different sentence structure, vocabulary, or even tone, while still faithfully conveying the original meaning.
 This demonstrates your critical thinking skills and ability to synthesize information effectively.

 • Summarizing: Condensing complex source material into a concise and accurate summary requires strong comprehension and analytical skills, hallmarks of effective academic writing.
 You can leverage these skills to identify the main points, key arguments, and supporting evidence within the source.
 By skillfully filtering this information, you can then present a succinct summary that captures the essence of the source without unnecessary detail.